Illinois Gov. J.B. Pritzker beats GOP foe, targets Trump

 Pritzker boosted his national profile this year with a trip to the early primary state of New Hampshire and by raising millions of dollars for Democrats nationwide.
 When pressed by Bailey, he said if elected, he intended to serve the entire four years and supported President Joe Biden for reelection in 2024.

 On Tuesday, Pritzker sounded like a different candidate.
-Mere paragraphs were reserved for his oft-repeated mention of four consecutive balanced budgets, billions of dollars of debt retired accompanied by credit upgrades, of a comfortable living wage, robust health care, and virtually unfettered access to abortion.
+Mere paragraphs were reserved for his Prairie State pursuits including a comfortable living wage, robust health care, and virtually unfettered access to abortion, despite the Supreme Court's upending the landmark Roe v.
+Wade decision.

-Instead, he warned of a “cancer” that has spread through “one ideological wing" of his rival Republican party, lead by Trump, whom he suggested is on the verge of announcing his 2024 comeback attempt.
+Instead, he warned of a “cancer” that has spread through “one ideological wing" of his rival Republican party, lead by Trump, who has suggested he'll attempt a comeback.

 “They’ve had ample opportunity to treat the disease and they have refused to do so at every turn.
 The result has been treasonous insurrectionists tearing down the doors of the U.S. Capitol, the maiming of Capitol Police and an attack on the 83-year-old husband of the speaker of the House with a hammer in his own home," Pritzker said, referring to last month's attack on Paul Pelosi.

-From the southern Illinois town of Xenia, Bailey strongly supports gun rights while the governor wants to ban semi-automatic rifles.
-Bailey has mocked him for not getting that done in four years with supermajority Democratic control of the House and Senate.

-Despite the likelihood that control continues, Bailey has vowed to repeal a Democratic criminal justice overhaul adopted last year that includes ending cash bail for violent offenders.
+Bailey vowed to repeal a Democratic criminal justice overhaul adopted last year that includes ending cash bail for violent offenders.
 Bailey claims that when it takes effect in January 2023, it will be a “revolving door” for criminals to return to the street while Pritzker said the current system allows wealthy suspects to buy their way to pretrial freedom.

-Bailey used the very fact of anticipated supermajority legislative control by Democrats to say it was unlikely he'd have the chance to restrict abortion, which he opposes except in cases of rape or incest or the mother's life.
-It had become a campaign lightning rod after he Supreme Court overturned the 50-year-old Roe v.
-Wade opinion legalizing the procedure.
-Illinois has no restrictions on abortion before fetal viability of 24 to 26 weeks or after that period to preserve the patient's health or life.
+The Republican softened his approach on abortion, saying curbing its availability would not be a priority in his administration and that he expected strong Democratic control of the General Assembly would make it unlikely such legislation would reach the governor's desk.

 Follow John O’Connor at https://twitter.com/apoconnor